nimbix/jarvice-helm/KubernetesInstall.md

 #### SSH keys

-On the client machine that will be used to access the cluster nodes, it is recommended that you create SSH keys using `ssh-keygen` and then copying the generated keys to each cluster node using `ssh-copy-id`.
+On the client machine that will be used to access the cluster nodes, it is recommended that you create SSH keys using `ssh-keygen` and then copy the generated keys to each cluster node using `ssh-copy-id`.
 This will make the example commands and script executions in this document work more seemlessly.

 It may be necessary to manually set up `ssh-agent` on your client machine if it is not already running.
-See the following link for more information on `ssh-agent: https://www.ssh.com/ssh/agent
+See the following link for more information on `ssh-agent`: https://www.ssh.com/ssh/agent

 #### Configuring sudoers